 Basic Arabic Words for Food and Drink

-Food and drink vocabulary helps children communicate their preferences, needs, and routines.
+Food and drink vocabulary is another essential group with easy Arabic words for kids.
+It helps children communicate their preferences, needs, and routines.
 These words are practical and essential for daily conversations, especially during meals.

 Food